BinaryIgor/blog/posts/htmx-simpler-web-based-app-or-system.md

 Third (maybe), possibly scattered logic.
 For some cases, there is still a need to write client-side JavaScript to achieve certain behaviors, like modal confirmation or dynamic error handling/representation.
 I am not sure, if we shall call it a logic necessarily, but this is something to keep in mind.
 As far as validation goes, we can actually move it completely to the server side, where it always should be anyway, which can be viewed as a simplification.
 Most likely, as time goes on, more and more people will figure out useful patterns for working with HTMX, and some frameworks/libraries on top of HTMX will be created, so this will be less and less of a problem.
 For now, we need to design our apps properly to avoid those problems.

 Finally, **cohesion versus independence/decoupling**.
 Although more complex, the SPA approach draws a clear line between backend and the frontend.
 It means that two people/teams can work almost independently, in parallel, which can significantly speed up the software development process.
 It is still possible to split work between people with the cohesive HTMX approach (no clear frontend/backend distinction), but it is not as obvious.
 Again, whether it is an advantage or disadvantage depends on the specific case.
+Additionally, if our server will also have non-HTML clients (mobile apps, other servers), HTMX does not bring its full advantages as we need to write and expose separate API anyway.

 ## Consequences and closing thoughts